-Working-age Australians know they need to put money aside to prepare for life after work.
-The stumbling block is finding the extra cash when we have more pressing needs, such as repaying the mortgage and paying school fees.
+Australians know they need to put money aside for life after work.
+The problem is finding that money.

 The good news is that it’s possible to improve your retirement outlook without jeopardising your immediate financial goals.
 Here are eight ways to boost your super: